scottharwell/cloud-ee/README.md

 ### Apple Silicon or `arm64` Architectures

-The `azure.azure_rm` collection uses Python dependencies that do not have `arm64` equivalents at this time; a pure `arm64` build will fail during the build phase.
+The `azure.azure_rm` collection and Azure CLI use Python dependencies that do not have `arm64` equivalents at this time; a pure `arm64` build will fail during the build phase.
 Therefore, building a *native* `arm64` container is blocked.

 However, it is possible to build an `arm64` compatible container that emulates `amd64` to circumvent this issue and eliminates the need to pass a platform flag to the container runtime.
 This requires Docker to build EEs.
 Podman does not function with these steps on an Apple Silicon Mac at this time.
 This process will build a multi-platform container on ARM architectures that will then function on either an `amd64` or `arm64` platform.